davepinch/pinchy.cc/collections/_fragments/he-was-but-a-thought.md

 ---
 title: "he was but a thought"
 date: 2019-07-05
-related:
+related: "this particular thought had become self-aware and developed its own personality"
-  - "this particular thought had become self-aware and developed its own personality"
+type: fragment
 tags:
   - fragment
   - Lofty Thoughts